Skip to Main Content

 Raves and Reviews

-"From searing satire to haunting magical realism, Kelsey Norris' carefully and beautifully crafted tales left me laughing, gasping, and completely enthralled.
+"From searing satire to haunting magical realism, Kelsey Norris's carefully and beautifully crafted tales left me laughing, gasping, and completely enthralled.
 An inventive, clever, and beguiling collection."—Deesha Philyaw, author of The Secret Lives of Church Ladies

-—Nana Kwame Adjei-Brenyah, New York Times bestselling author of Friday Black
+—Nana Kwame Adjei-Brenyah, author of Chain-Gang All-Stars

 Resources and Downloads